Chumzine/flask-scissor-shortener/README.md

 To run this application, follow these steps:

-1. Open this link on your browser, https://flask-scissor-shortener-eafb8793d768.herokuapp.com
+1. Open this link on your browser, https://scissad.me/ or https://scissor-flask-app.onrender.com/

 2. Create a user account or log in if you already have an account;
    *To create an account: Click on 'Register' in the side navigation bar to open up a registration form*